WORLD-WEARY WOMAN'S VOICEOVER

 Or was the PLA running around like chickens with their heads cut off simply because they were blindsided by a killer epidemic?

 Strep suis.
-"Pig feathers," I snorted, and reached for another glass of lemonade.
+"Pig feathers," I snorted and poured more lemonade.

-I ran through the options.
+I reviewed the options.
 Whatever hard evidence existed was classified.
 Only anecdotal reports, many of them anonymous, were available to the public.
-The best that could be done was keep going over the ground, hoping to spot something that had been missed.
-For that, as many pairs of eyes as possible were needed to help with the search.
+The best I could do was to keep going over the ground, hoping to spot something that had been missed.
+For that, as many pairs of eyes as possible were needed to help with the search, and so I would need to ask Pundita readers for help with the project.

 China Mystery Illness File